 We are not sleep consultants.
-We are Family Sleep and Relationship Specialists who focus on how family relationships affect sleep.
+We are parent coaches who focus on how family relationships affect sleep.

-We believe that how we emotionally respond to and support our children is what sets the stage for their self respect and empathy towards others.
+We believe that how you emotionally respond to and support your children is what sets the stage for their self respect and empathy towards others.

 The Sleeping Child is a collective of four Educators - Michelle, Randi, Jillian, and Kari - and Sandy, our amazing tech and research support.